Duncan Stewart is the Dojo-cho ( head instructor ) of the Bujinkan Tasmania Toku Bu Ryu Sui Dojo.

 The United States of America, The United Kingdom, Ireland, Germany, Spain, Italy, Austria, Sweden, Finland, Denmark, Belgium,

 In Japan, Duncan instructed children and adults in English and the martial arts at his own Dojo at the Kashiwa City Suwa Shinto Shrine.
-He has been practicing the martial arts since 1984 and also studied Nihon Buyo ( Japanese Samurai dance ), Kenbiki ( martial arts healing therapy ) and Taiko ( Japanese Drumming ).
+He has also studied Nihon Buyo ( Japanese Samurai Dance ), Kenbiki ( martial arts healing therapy ) Taiko ( Japanese Drumming ) and Zen Shiatsu ( healing arts ).

 Duncan has returned to Tasmania to share the beauty and traditions of Japanese Classical Martial Arts and the misunderstood art of Ninjutsu ( arts of the Ninja ).

-He hopes to transmit the feeling of true martial arts and assist students to better themselves by unifying their Spirit, technique and body ( Shin Gi Tai Ichi ).
+He hopes to transmit the feeling of true martial arts and honour his teachers by assisting students to unify their spirit, technique and body ( Shin Gi Tai Ichi ) as members of Bujinkan Tasmania.

 Bujinkan Dojo 師範